xiangjunn/tp/docs/DeveloperGuide.md

 * **Alternative implementation 1:** Not have command to mark contacts (current).
     * Pros: No need to implement this command and the corresponding parser, code base is prone to bugs.
     * Cons: User may have to scroll through or use `cfind` command to refer to contact(s) used frequently.
-* **Alternative implementation 2 (current choice):** CMarkCommand that does not place newly marked contacts at the top of the list.
+* **Alternative implementation 2:** CMarkCommand that does not place newly marked contacts at the top of the list.
   * Pros: Easier to implement as there is no need to keep track of which contacts are marked and the order in which they are marked.
   * Cons: While user can more easily find marked contacts than in the first alternative, they still have to scroll through the entire contact list to find the marked contact(s).
+* **Alternative implementation 3 (current choice):** CMmark replaces newly marked contacts at the top of the contact list.
+  * Pros: Easier for the users to differentiate the marked portion of the contact list from the unmarked portion.
+  * Cons: Harder to implement as there is a need to keep track of the order in which the contacts is marked and rearrange the contact list after each `cmark` command.

 **Aspect: Allowing users to specify more than one index:**